mavyfaby/fireduino-api/README.md

 1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the software.

-2. The software must NOT be modified or distributed without the prior written consent of the copyright holder.
+2. The software must **NOT** be modified or distributed without the prior written consent of the copyright holders.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,